fwextensions/sf-pools/prd.md

     *   **Description:** A user is interested in a particular pool and wants to see its complete schedule for the week.
     *   **Feature:** Ability to select a single pool and view its full weekly schedule, clearly laid out.

+*   **Use Case 4: "Advanced Program Discovery & Planning"**
+    *   **Description:** A user wants to find all occurrences of a specific program (e.g., "Lap Swim") across several preferred pools, on any day, to see all their options.
+    *   **Feature:** A homepage interface allowing users to:
+        *   Select one or more program types (e.g., Lap Swim, Recreational Swim).
+        *   Select one or more pools to include in their search.
+        *   View a consolidated list of all matching program sessions, grouped by day of the week and then sorted by time, indicating the pool for each session.

 **6. Key Features & Milestones**

 ### Milestone 1: Proof of Concept - Single PDF Processing & Basic Display (Complete)